Boucheron: Boucheron today

 Boucheron was a family business; after the death of its founder Frédéric Boucheron in 1902, his descendants took over the business.
 In 1994, the family business shifted to a more global approach with its selling out to Schweizerhall.

 The House of Boucheron was then acquired by former Gucci in 2000, which was bought by PPR in 2004.
 Pierre Bouissou was appointed CEO in April 2011 and was replaced by Helene Poulit-Duquesne in July 2015.
 It has 34 boutiques worldwide and an online e-commerce website launched in 2007.
 Claire Choisne was appointed Creative Director in 2011.
 The company's estimated sales (in 2010/2011) were €50 million in total sales and €5 million in watches.

+Boucheron pieces continue to appear at notable events like the Cannes Film Festival and the Oscars.
+Noted wearers include celebrities such as Anne Hathaway, Nicole Kidman, Eva Green, and Emma Watson, reflecting the brand’s contemporary appeal.